Resources

 To be eligible for an Adelaide Fringe Award, you only need to have a performance before midnight March 20th.
 After this date, voting will close for judges.
 There are no minimum number of performances required.
 As long as you have ONE performance before March 20th, you will be eligible for both weekly and overall Genre Awards.

-Specialist Awards each have their own individual eligibility (e.g. the Youth Award must have 50% or more creatives under the age of 25 involved, Mental Health Awareness Award must have themes of mental health).
+Many awards each have their own individual eligibility (e.g. the Youth Award must have 50% or more creatives under the age of 25 involved, Mental Health Awareness Award must have themes of mental health).
 If you'd like to know the eligibility of a specific award, please email the Awards team.

 List of Awards